1978 Glasgow Garscadden by-election: Candidates

 Six candidates were nominated for the by-election.

-The Labour candidate was Donald Campbell Dewar.
-He had worked as a solicitor in Glasgow before being elected at the age of 28 in the 1966 general election to Westminster to represent the marginal constituency of Aberdeen South.
-In his maiden speech in the Commons Dewar railed against a proposed increase on potato tax.
-This was his first notable success - the tax was repealed in 1967.
-That year he was made Parliamentary Private Secretary to the Education Secretary Anthony Crosland, who Dewar later confessed to never really establishing a rapport with.
+The Labour Party candidate was Donald Campbell Dewar.
+He had worked as a solicitor in Glasgow before being elected to Parliament aged 28 at the 1966 general election to represent the marginal constituency of Aberdeen South.
+In his maiden speech in Parliament, Dewar railed against a proposed increase on potato tax.
+This was his first notable success - the tax was subsequently repealed in 1967.
+That same year he was made Parliamentary Private Secretary to the Education Secretary Anthony Crosland, who Dewar later confessed to never really establishing a rapport with.
 He held that position until 1969.
-In April 1968 he was proposed for a Minister of State position by Roy Jenkins but nothing came of it.
+In April 1968, Dewar was proposed for a Minister of State position by Roy Jenkins but nothing came of it.
 He lost his seat to Iain Sproat at the 1970 general election.

-Dewar later went on to become Secretary of State for Scotland, and the first First Minister of Scotland.
+Dewar later went on to become Secretary of State for Scotland, and the inaugural holder of the position of First Minister of Scotland in 1999.

-Representing the Scottish National Party (SNP) was Keith S. Bovey.
-He had previously contested the neighbouring seat of Glasgow Hillhead in February 1974 and Garscadden in the October 1974 general election.
-In that contest the SNP replaced the Conservative Party as the runners up to Labour in Glasgow Garscadden.
-He was also a senior figure in CND.
+Representing the Scottish National Party, was Keith S. Bovey.
+He had previously unsuccessfully contested the neighbouring seat of Glasgow Hillhead in February 1974 and Glasgow Garscadden at the October 1974 general election.
+In that contest, the SNP overtook the Conservative Party as the main challenge to Labour at Glasgow Garscadden.
+Bovey was also a senior figure in the CND.

-Bovey went on to contest Glasgow Hillhead in 1983, as well as Monklands West in the 1987 and 1992 general elections.
+Bovey went on to contest Glasgow Hillhead in 1983, as well as Monklands West at the 1987 and 1992 UK general elections.

 The Conservative nominee was Iain M. Lawson.
 He contested Dumbarton for the Conservatives in 1983.
 Later he was the SNP candidate for Stirling in 1987 and for Paisley South in the 1990 Paisley South by-election and the 1992 general election.

-Mrs Shiona Farrell represented the Scottish Labour Party, which was a short lived breakaway party from the Labour Party.
+Mrs. Shiona Farrell represented the Scottish Labour Party, which was a short-lived breakaway group from the Labour Party.
 She did not contest any other parliamentary election.

 Sammy Barr was the Communist candidate.
-He contested Glasgow Garscadden in February 1974, 1979 and 1983, as well as at this by-election.
+He contested Glasgow Garscadden in February 1974, and later at the 1979 and 1983 UK general elections.

 The Socialist Workers Party stood Peter Porteous, who did not contest any other parliamentary election.